thunderbird/pulumi/docs/getting-started.rst

   virtualenv -p /path/to/python3.13 venv ./venv/bin/pip install .

+You could also use a tool like `uv <https://docs.astral.sh/uv/guides/install-python/>`_ to manage your Python version.

 After this, ``pulumi`` commands should work.
 If 3.13 is your default version of Python, Pulumi should set up its own virtual environment, and you should not have to do this.